William Fowler (makar): Secretary to the queen

-In April 1595 the queen went to Stirling to see her son Prince Henry.
+In April 1595, the queen went to Stirling to see her son Prince Henry.
 She had joined a factional struggle, and the court at Stirling was filled with her adversaries.
 Roger Aston wrote that Fowler had stayed behind in Edinburgh for this reason.

-In 1598 Fowler agreed to send intelligence from the royal court to England, and was to be known by the cipher 'Ib' in correspondence.
+In 1598, Fowler agreed to send intelligence from the royal court to England, and was to be known by the cipher 'Ib' in correspondence.
 George Nicholson mentioned in March that Fowler needed encouragement and reassurance by a letter from the Secretary, Sir Robert Cecil.
 However, nothing from him or mentioning 'Ib' survives, except perhaps a newsletter of March 1602 that reached Sir Robert Cecil and appears to be in his handwriting.
+In October 1602, Fowler went to Ostend to meet the Laird of Buccleuch.

 Shortly after the Union of the Crowns, on 5 April 1603, before joining the king in London, Fowler wrote a note describing the devices or emblems embroidered on a bed belonging to Mary, Queen of Scots, which seems to have been in place in a chamber at Holyrood Palace with matching chairs.
 The bed was also recorded by his nephew, William Drummond of Hawthornden.
 On 28 April he wrote to Robert Cecil from Edinburgh, enclosing royal letters (from Anne of Denmark) and offering his service.

 England

-He was confirmed as secretary and Master of Requests to Anne of Denmark.
+At the Union of Crowns, Fowler travelled south with Anne of Denmark and met the Earl of Shewsbury at Worksop Manor.
+Shrewsbury would remain a friend and ally.
+Fowler was confirmed as secretary and Master of Requests to Anne of Denmark, and joined the council administering her new English jointure lands.
 He joined the royal progress towards Wilton House in Somerset, and on 12 August visited Loseley Park where a timepiece inspired his poem, Uppon a Horologe of the Clock at Sir George More's at his Place of Loseley.

 In September 1603, he met Arbella Stuart at Woodstock Palace, and wrote two sonnets, one addressed to her, and the Upon a Horologe of the Clock at Loseley which contains a partial anagram of her name.
 Fowler sent the sonnets to the Earl and Countess of Shrewsbury and wrote that Arbella was the "eighth wonder of the world" and "the phoenix of her sex".
 He wrote to Earl from Winchester on 11 October, with news of the death of Alexander Dicsone.
+Arbella Stuart advised the Earl of Shrewsbury to send a New Year's Day gift to Anne of Denmark, but not to Fowler, as gift giving could become a "yearly tribute".
+Arbella forwarded letters from Fowler to the Earl.